Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 I have no problem with you asking me this question – heck, I am a father of two young daughters and I would want to know that any photographer working with them is safe and trust worthy.
 To reassure you; I can provide a copy of my CRB check – please don’t feel embarrassed to ask.

-More importantly – you also have my reassurance, that I will never be asked to be alone with any of my clients – young or old and of course you can always bring someone along for extra peace of mind.
+More importantly – you also have my reassurance, that I will never ask to be alone with any of my clients – young or old and of course you can always bring someone along for extra peace of mind.

 Well really, what I need depends on what kind of photos you will be looking for: